Eric Winkel

 Eric Alexander Winkel is an Islamic scholar focusing on Ibn 'Arabi's teaching.
-He studied the Futuhat al-Makiyya for over 23 years.
+He studied the Futuhat al-Makiyya for over 33 years.
 During his tenure as senior research fellow at the International Institute of Advanced Islamic Studies (IAIS) in Malaysia, he started to explore correlations between Islam and modern sciences and laid the groundwork for the connections between Ibn 'Arabi's vision and new directions in physics and mathematics.
-Since then he has been dedicating his life to translating the Futūḥāt al-Makkīyah (The Openings Revealed in Makkah) into English.
+Since then, he has dedicated his life to the translation of the monumental Futūḥāt al-Makkīyah (The Openings Revealed in Makkah) into English.